December 12, 2017 2 min read 0 Comments

 5. Slide a cinnamon stick in vertically and place cloves on top.

-6. Pour in dechlorinated water until the cranberries are completely submerged.
+6. If needed pour in dechlorinated water until the cranberries are completely submerged.
 Leave approximately 1.5" of head space.

-7. Place your Pickle Pebble into the mouth of the Mason jar, ensuring it's slightly submerged and all of the cranberries are weightbd below it.
+7. Place your Pickle Pebble into the mouth of the Mason jar, ensuring it's slightly submerged and all of the cranberries are weighted below it.

 8. Secure a Pickle Pipe and leave to ferment in a cool, dark place until ready.
 We recommend tasting after 2 days.
 Ferment until no longer sour and slightly fizzy.
 They should be done in around 5 days.